simon-benigeri/calendar-bot/README.md

     - Configure the consent screen if prompted.
     - Set the application type to "Desktop app" and give it a name.
     - Download the JSON file for your credentials.
+5. Add your email as a test user in the app: https://stackoverflow.com/questions/75454425/access-blocked-project-has-not-completed-the-google-verification-process
 <!-- 2.
 Select your project linked to the Gemini credits.
 If you do not have a project, create a project:
     First go to the dropdown menu to select projects
     ![alt text](assets/google_cloud_select_project.png)